 But we cannot discount the dragon aspect of the CPP.
 Despite the high level of autonomy in the Party, intrigue and plots in the Central Committee prevented a Second Party Congress from convening directly after the fall of the dictatorship.
 Anonymous authors speak of "authoritarian tendencies" in the Party, and whole Party organs declared autonomy from the Central Committee, specifically putting the blame squarely on Armando Liwanag (the recently deceased Jose Maria "Joma" Sison).3 Instead of a Second Party Congress, dissident factions of the Party fed up with the authoritarianism of Liwanag simply split from the CPP to form new groups in what is called the Reaffirmist-Rejectionist Schism.
-This schism, combined with disastrous mass torture and murder of hundreds, if not a few thousand, committed communists during various purges destroyed the gains of the National Democratic revolution.4 In this sense, cannot discount impressive gains in human development, we cannot discount their separation from the vast interconnectedness of Western capitalism.
+This schism, combined with disastrous mass torture and murder of hundreds, if not a few thousand, committed communists during various purges destroyed the gains of gency begins."
+The Soviet Union and other so-called socialist states were isolated, and while we cannot discount impressive gains in human development, we cannot discount their separation from the vast interconnectedness of Western capitalism.
 Or perhaps that it is that they were never really well-connected to Western capitalism to begin with that they were able to wage revolution.
 In any case, rebel peripheries today are beset with economic isolation, even if there are some with impressive human development.
 Revolutionary projects like the Zapatistas and Rojavans alike may have impressive models of politics and social work, but remain economically isolated and underdeveloped.
 Maoist rebel peripheries in the Philippines are likewise quite impoverished.
 While we can sometimes hear of red areas controlled by the NPA that have impressive development due to rich protection rackets, these are more the exceptions that prove the rule.